Site Logo

 Are you interested in working in the healthcare industry, but prefer an administrative role?
 If so, becoming a certified medical administrative assistant (CMAA) could be the perfect career path for you.

-This comprehensive guide will tell you what you need to know to become a CMAA, including the job duties, certification requirements, and career outlook.
+This comprehensive guide will tell you what you need to know to be a CMAA, including the job duties, certification requirements, and career outlook.

 Search Medical Assistant Programs